Island County Noxious Weed Control Program (ICNWCP)

 • Walk the beach.

-• If you don’t own property along the water, walk your favorite beach, or explore a new one.
+• If you don’t own property along the water, walk to your favorite beach, or explore a new one.
 Look for seedlings as well as clones.
 Report what you find to the Weed Control Office.

 • Dig it up.